onkanat/chat-cli/docs/ARCHITECTURE.md

 ### Key Design Decisions

-1. **No src/ directory**: Avoided to prevent import complexity
+1. **Modular architecture**: Clear separation of concerns with dedicated directories
-   - All modules at root level for simple imports
+   - lib/ for core utilities, ui/ for terminal components, services/ for business logic
    - Tests can import directly without sys.path hacks

 2. **Services as façade**: Stable API over volatile dependencies
-   - Changes to ollama_wrapper don't cascade
+   - Changes to lib/ollama_wrapper don't cascade
    - Easy to mock for testing

 3. **REPL in separate module**: Isolation of complex interactive logic
-   - 745 lines of slash commands don't clutter main.py
+   - 634 lines of slash commands don't clutter main.py
    - Can be tested independently

 4. **Commands as thin layer**: Minimal orchestration